 - wild animal bites

 Wounds are thoroughly examined for debris.
-The wound may be treated with a numbing agent in order for the doctor to look over your wound.
+Your wound may be treated with a numbing agent before your doctor examines it.

-Your doctor could order X-rays to check for bone fractures.
-An X-ray ensures there is no debris in the wound that isn’t visible upon inspection.
+Your doctor can order X-rays to check for bone fractures.
+An X-ray can also help them ensure there’s no debris in the wound that isn’t visible upon inspection.
 Certain types of foreign material such as dirt or grass are easy to overlook.

 Your doctor will irrigate the wound to clean it properly.
 This is important to prevent infection.
 Irrigation may not always prevent infection, but it does reduce the risk.
 A local anesthetic may be used to minimize pain.

-Animal bites can result in skin tears that cannot be repaired.
-Debridement may be necessary to remove dead skin and tissue that can’t be repaired.
-Debridement is usually painful.
-It may require a local anesthetic.
+Animal bites can result in skin tears that can’t be repaired.
+A procedure known as debridement may be necessary to remove dead or infected skin and tissue that can’t be repaired.
+Debridement can sometimes be painful.
+You may need a local anesthetic for this procedure.

 Puncture wounds aren’t usually closed with stitches.
-But some wounds must be sutured immediately after the bite.
+But some wounds must be sutured, or stitched, immediately after the bite.

 Your doctor may recommend different methods of wound care, based on the injury you sustained.
 Wounds that have been sutured should be kept clean and dry.
-Showering is permitted, but the injury should be dried softly to avoid damaging the sutures.
-Wounds that are not sutured may require daily soaking or other treatments.
+Showering may be permitted, but the injury should be dried softly to avoid damaging the sutures.
+Wounds that aren’t sutured may require daily soaking or other treatments.

 Antibiotics may be prescribed to prevent infection resulting from an animal bite.
 The following types of bites usually warrant antibiotics: